kyungrae/study/designing-data-intensive-applications/part1.md

 The schemas can be useful for documentation and code generation in statically typed languages.
 However, they have the downside that needs to be decoded before it is human-readable.

+#### The writer's schema and the reader's schema

+With avro, when an application wants to encode some data, it encodes the data using whatever version of the schema it knows about—for example, that schema may be compiled into the application.
+This is known as the writer's schema.

+When an application wants to decode some data, it is expecting the data to be in some schema, which is known as the reader's schema.

+The key idea with Avro is that the writer's schema and the reader's schema don't have to be the same—they only need to be compatible.

+#### Schema evolution rules

+With Avro, forward compatibility means that you an have a new version of the schema as writer and an old version of the schema as reader.
+Conversely, backward compatibility means that you can have a new version of the schema as reader and an old version as writer.

-#### What is the writer's schema
+#### But what is the writer's schema?

 - Large file with lots of records
 - Database with individually written records
 - Sending records over a network connection

+### The Merits of Schema

+- They can be much more compact than the various "binary JSON" variants, since they can omit field names from the encoded data.
+- The schema is a valuable form of documentation, and because the schema is required for decoding, you can be sure that it is up to date.
+- Kepping a database of schemas allows you to check forward and backward compatiblity of schema changes, before anything is deployed.
+- For users of statically typed programming languages, the ability to generate code from the schema is useful, since it enables type checking at compile time

 ### Modes of Dataflow

+Compatiblity is a relationship between one process that encodes the data, and another process taht decodes it.
+That's a fairly abstract idea—there are many ways data can flow from one process to antoher.

-- Dataflow Through Databases
+#### Dataflow Through Databases

 Forward compatibility is often required.
+However, there is an additional snag.
+Say you add a field to a record schema, and the newer code writes a values for that new field to the database.
+Subequently, an older version of the code

-- Dataflow Through Services: REST and RPC
+#### Dataflow Through Services: REST and RPC

 Backward compatibility is required on request and forward compatibility is required on response.

-- Message-Passing Dataflow
+#### Message-Passing Dataflow

 Forward compatibility is required on the producer.